← Back to Blog

 Domestic US Routes: The Competitive Core

 The most competitive Mexico City fares originate in the US.
 American Airlines (AA), United (UA), Delta (DL), and Aeromexico (AM) all operate from multiple US cities to MEX, and the competition keeps prices reasonable.
-From Dallas Fort Worth (DFW), Houston (IAH), and Los Angeles (LAX), return fares regularly dip to $200–$280 during off-peak periods.
+From Dallas Fort Worth (DFW), Houston (IAH), and cheapest flights to LA (LAX), return fares regularly dip to $200–$280 during off-peak periods.
 New York JFK fares typically run $300–$420 return.

 Low-cost competition has intensified the market.
 VivaAerobus and Volaris — both Mexican budget carriers — offer fares from US border cities (San Antonio, El Paso, Phoenix) that are sometimes remarkably cheap, though their checked baggage fees are significant.